Choosing a Bathtub | Tub Purchasing Guide

 A drop-in bathtub can be any shape.
 A deck is created (with an opening in the center) and the bathtub is dropped into the surround.
 The tub sits on the bathroom floor (not hanging from the rim).
 The size of the deck is a matter of preference.
 A lot of pictures will show a wide deck, which can look beautiful, but others don't have the room for a wide tile area.
 In the second picture (below) the tile decking is kept flush to the bathtub rim.
 This can be more difficult on a whirlpool bath since the piping takes up room under the rim.
 Access will be needed for a system tub with a motor or pump.
 The rectangle tub in the 3rd picture shows a small deck.
 Easily done due to the wide rim on this bath.

-An undermount bathtub requires a flat rim, any bath shape.
+Perfect for a contemporary bathroom, an undermount bathtub requires a flat rim, any bath shape.
 The bath edge is under the deck material making the rim of the bath invisible.
-Make sure to order as an undermount so the electronic controls will either not be installed or installed in a location that won't interfere with the under mounting.
-The 1st picture below shows an undermount done with stone, the 2nd with wood.
+Make sure to order as an undermount, so the electronic controls will either not be installed or installed in a location that won't interfere with the under mounting.
+The 1st picture shows an undermount done with stone, the 2nd with wood, stone skirt.

 Shop Drop-in & Undermount Bathtub by Size →

 Freestanding bathtubs are installed away from the wall, even in the middle of the room.
 Also called a Floor Mount Tub, they have a skirt that surrounds the entire bath.
 No two freestanding tubs are the same.
 All are offered as a soaking bath, most are offered with an air system, and very few as a whirlpool.
-They can made from acrylic, solid surface, copper or cast iron.
+They can be made from acrylic, solid surface, copper or cast iron.
+We have a separate article discussing How to Choose a Freestanding Bathtub →

 What Tub Options are Available?

-Options do vary between manufactures.
+Options do vary between manufacturers.
 Here are a few of the standard ones:

 A front skirt is usually thought of for use in an alcove installation, but today there are many skirt options offered.
 First let's discuss the single front skirt.
 You will hear of a seamed or seamless skirt options.
 In a seamed skirt there is a small line between the rim of the tub and the skirt